vasspilka/micro_words/README.md

 Note that content will begin as short text in the beggining but then can be extended to hyperlinks, images, video and audio content.

+Artefacts start with some energy that the user has spend, then by interactions they can either gain or lose energy.
+Depending on the ruleset an artefact after obtaining a certain amount of energy will "evolve" to a new stage, the opossite can happen if from a higher stage an artefact will lose enough energy it will be devolved to a lower stage.

+The type of stages and their behaviour will also be part of the defined ruleset.

+An artefact can have a death when it's energy is depleted (getting to 0).
+That will destroy the artefact and release the space it was occupiying.
+Allowing for other artefact to take its place.

 ### Ruleset & Mechanics

 As explained earlier how can an explorer act and how the artefacts reacts as well as various other characteristics of the world are defined